DIY.transcriptomics

 Struggling with something we covered recently in class, or do you want to discuss some of your own RNA-seq data?
 Then drop in for hands-on help from one of our amazing Teaching Assistants!

 At this point, you've learned the basics of processing and analyzing scRNA-seq data.
-In this lab, we'll put those skills to the test with on data from mouse brains infected with the fascinating parasite, Toxoplasma gondii.
+In this lab, we'll put those skills to the test by exploring an unpublished single cell atlas of the small intestine.